realei/coding_dojo/README.md

-# programming_style_leetcode
+# coding dojo
-This is a collection of my programming style exercise with leetcide
+This is a collection of my programming style exercise with leetcode